10 Easy Ways to be an Eco-Warrior

 Here are 10 easy ways to be an eco-warrior.

-Go around the house at night and turn off at the wall all those appliances that use stand by power.
-Things like microwaves, tvs, dvds, aircons, computers, modems and phone chargers.
+Go around the house at night and turn off at the wall all those appliances that use stand-by power.
+Things like microwaves, tvs, dvd players, aircons, computers, modems and phone chargers.
 You would be surprised at how much energy these appliances use and cost you over a year!

 Next time you shop, challenge yourself to buy as locally as you can.
 Swap overseas brands to Australian ones.
 All those food miles cost our environment.

 ♥ Make the op shop your first stop.